 No. Even with Brexit, UK firms will have to comply with GDPR.
 The date for withdrawal from the EU is later than the May 2018 date that GDPR comes into effect.
 Thus, UK businesses will be under the jurisdiction of the EU and subject to GDPR.
-After Brexit, UK business will still have to comply if they collect, store, or process the personal data of EU residents.
+After Brexit, UK business will still have to comply if they collect, store, or process the personal data of EU data subjects.

 Still have questions?